Brutough/BooksToScrapeProject/README.md

 This application aims to provide the user updated product information for all books listed on https://books.toscrape.com/.
-This code will extract product information accurately, saving down all detailed product information by category within various excel files (saved by category) located within a created folder.
+This code will extract product information accurately, saving down all detailed product information by category within various excel files (saved by category) located within a created folder titiled "scraped_data".
 This application will also save down each associated book image segregated into Folders named by category.
 The scraping of the data will use Beautiful Soup, Beautiful Soup is a Python library for pulling data out of HTML and XML files.
 Requirements to run this code are as follows:

 # Python Environment